2010 Rural-Urban Commuting Area (RUCA) Codes

 The rural-urban commuting area (RUCA) codes, a detailed and flexible scheme for delineating sub-county components of rural and urban areas, have been updated using data from the 2010 decennial census and the 2006-10 American Community Survey (ACS).
 RUCA codes are based on the same theoretical concepts used by the Office of Management and Budget (OMB) to define county-level metropolitan and micropolitan areas.
 We applied similar criteria to measures of population density, urbanization, and daily commuting to identify urban cores and adjacent territory that is economically integrated with those cores.
 We adopted OMB's metropolitan and micropolitan terminology to highlight the underlying connectedness between the two classification systems.
 However, the use of census tracts instead of counties as building blocks for RUCA codes provides a different and more detailed geographic pattern of urban and rural areas.

 Census tracts are used because they are the smallest geographic building block for which commuting flow estimates are available from the U.S. Census.
 Tract-to-tract commuting flow files were constructed from ACS data as part of a special tabulation for the Department of Transportation—the Census Transportation Planning Package.
 To derive estimates for small geographic units such as census tracts, information collected annually from over 3.5 million housing units was combined across 5 years (2006-10).
 As with all survey data, ACS estimates are not exact because they are based on a sample.
 In general, the smaller the estimate, the larger the degree of uncertainty associated with it.
+A second dataset applies 2010 RUCA classifications to ZIP code areas by transferring RUCA values from the census tracts in which they are located.

 Primary and Secondary RUCA Codes